EntySec/Ghost/README.md

 # Ghost Framework execution

-    INFO: To execute Ghost Framework you
+    To execute Ghost Framework you
     should execute the following command!

 > ghost